ssdatastax/NB_Load_Extractor/README.md

 ### Manual Diagnostic Collection
 Collect the following from all nodes and place the outputs/files in a directory with the node's IP address as the directory name:
-* nodetool cfstats > ./nodetool/cfstats
+* nodetool tablestats > ./nodetool/tablestats
 * nodetool describecluster > ./nodetool/describecluster
 * cqlsh -e "describe full schema;" > ./driver/schema